-Futureproof was established by insurance industry veterans to develop a next-generation financial instrument to under-pin new types of low-risk mortgages to fund responsible bespoke financial products for the ageing population.
+Futureproof was established by insurance, banking and financial services veterans to develop a next-generation financial instrument that can under-pin new and fund bespoke financial products for the ageing population.

 When it comes to retirement funding, these traditional retirement funding products are simply not fit-for-purpose.

-The bottom-line is that retirement funding needs of ageing Customers are not being adequately met by retail banks, life insurers and wealth managers.
+The bottom-line is that the retirement funding needs of the vast majority of retirees who are ageing Customers are not being adequately met by retail banks, life insurance or wealth managers.